-The Exchange is hereby informed that India Ratings has vide its rating action 13.10.2021 has assigned 'IND AAA/Stable' rating to Rs.
-2,000 Crore Tier 2 Bonds (under Basel III) of Punjab National Bank (PNB) while affirming its Long-Term Issuer Rating at 'IND AAA/Stable', Short-Term Issuer Rating at 'IND A1+' and ratings on existing Basel III Tier 2 Bonds, & Senior Infrastructure Bonds at 'IND AAA/Stable' and Additional Tier 1 Bonds at 'IND AA/Stable'.
+The Exchange is hereby informed that India Ratings vide its rating action 16.11.2021 has upgraded the rating on Basel III AT1 Bonds from 'IND AA/Stable' to 'IND AA+/Stable' while affirming its Long-Term Issuer Rating at 'IND AAA/ Stable', Short-Term Issuer Rating at 'IND A1+' and ratings on Basel III Tier 2 Bonds & Senior Infrastructure Bonds at 'IND AAA/Stable'.
 A copy of the rating action is enclosed as Annexure.